We

 Azon Pharmaceuticals & Nutritions Pvt.
 Ltd.

-have helped shape and grow the nutritional industry with innovations under the name of Azolac, Nuralac & Omilac to help consumers to live better, feel better and eat better.
+is shaping and growing the nutritional industry with innovations under the names Azolac, Nuralac, and Omilac, which help people live better, feel better, and eat better.

 Since 2018, driven by our purpose we want to help shape a better world and inspire people to live healthier lives.
 This is how we contribute to society and ensure our long-term success.